 In order to protect the value of ESN's Research product, a strict clients' authentication process has been implemented and occurs through the main research distribution providers.

 Equity ExecutionESN offers clients execution on both large caps and small & mid caps, leveraging off its presence in several European countries and markets.
 All Members are electronically connected via Direct Market Access and Electronic Desk Access through a common infrastructure platform.
 Each Member has signed a specific service level agreement with the other Members.
 Members' investment in trading platforms allows them to meet regulators and clients' expectations in terms of execution, offering the best execution across multiple venues with the use of SOR (Smart Order Routing) and of algorithmic applications.
 ESN is a natural liquidity pool in which the combination of local information is another key aspect of cooperation.
-Some facilitation of clients' block-crossing activity, although limited, has been introduced by several Members.
+Some facilitation of clients' block-crossing activity, although limited, has been introduced by several Members. a large and detailed programme of analyst visits, corporate road shows and seminars throughout the year, in order to bring ESN's best investment ideas to the clients.
+Such a large pipeline of marketing meetings helps enhance ESN's brand visibility and awareness in the market.

 Other business activities